-Here is where you need several containers of different type talking to each other.
+Here is where you need several containers of different types talking to each other.

 The way to do that is by the use of Docker compose:

-What you are reading is a 3-parts series about containerization of PHP application:
+What you are reading is a 3-part series about the containerization of PHP applications:

 If you haven't read the previous part or want to just already on the next one below you can see the quick links

 - Containerize your Laravel application (Docker 102)

 Compose is an amazing tool.